 The mathematics of the golden ratio [phi (ɸ) ~1.61803399] and of the Fibonacci sequence [1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, …] are intimately interconnected.

 This work attempts to show the significance of the starting digits of pi.
-[Zoom in hundreds of times on the SVG image above to see all nine of the circles].
+[If you download the SVG file and zoom in hundreds of times you can see all nine of the circles].
 Over short distances, it is the 3 that dominates.

 C = π2r